 6. Perform CPR

-Immediately after delivering the shock, it's crucial to resume cardiopulmonary resuscitation (CPR).
+Immediately after delivering the shock, resume cardiopulmonary resuscitation (CPR).
 CPR helps maintain blood circulation to vital organs, including the brain, and is essential for the person's survival.
 Continue to follow the AED's prompts, which will guide you through the correct compression-to-ventilation ratio (usually 30 chest compressions to 2 rescue breaths) and ensure that you maintain a good depth and rate of chest compressions.

 7. Continue Following AED Prompts